GorvGoyl/Shortcut-Menu-Bar-VSCode-Extension/README.md

 You can also make changes to [repo](https://github.com/gorvgoyl/Shortcut-Menu-Bar-VSCode-Extension/) and send me a PR to speed-up the process.

 **How can I add buttons / Can I contribute to repo to add my button?**
-To add buttons see "Adding new buttons" section of `Help.md` file in repo.
+To add buttons see ["Adding new buttons" section of `help.md` file in repo](https://github.com/GorvGoyl/Shortcut-Menu-Bar-VSCode-Extension/blob/master/help.md#adding-new-buttons).
 Go through the [repo](https://github.com/gorvgoyl/Shortcut-Menu-Bar-VSCode-Extension/), it's fairly simple to understand code and add a button.
 Send me a PR!

 **How can I disable/Enable a button?**
 By going to vscode settings (`CTRL+,` or `CMD+,`) and search for "shortcut menu bar". see above screenshot.